-1. Write a program on an object oriented interface in Visual Basic (with at least 65% success rate).

-- Solve systems of linear equations by graphing, and algebraic methods (with at least 65% success rate). - Graph a linear, quadratic, polynomial, rational, exponential, log, and trigonometric functions (with at least 65% success rate). - 4.
+- Write a program on an object oriented interface in Visual Basic (with at least 65% success rate). - Solve systems of linear equations by graphing, and algebraic methods (with at least 65% success rate). - 3.
+Graph a linear, quadratic, polynomial, rational, exponential, log, and trigonometric functions (with at least 65% success rate). - 4.
 Evaluate the first and second derivatives of a given function (with at least 65% success rate). - Determine whether a pair of functions are linearly independent or dependent on the real numbers (with at least 65% success rate).

-Required Courses: Units
+Required Courses:

-CS 111 Beginning BASIC Programming 3

-MATH 265 Calculus with Analytic Geometry I 5
+CS 111 Beginning BASIC Programming MATH 265 Calculus with Analytic Geometry I

-MATH 266 Calculus with Analytic Geometry II 5
+MATH 266 Calculus with Analytic Geometry II

-MATH 267 Calculus with Analytic Geometry III 5
+MATH 267 Calculus with Analytic Geometry III

-MATH 270 Linear Algebra 3
+MATH 270 Linear Algebra

 TOTAL UNITS 21

 Recommended Electives Units

-CHEM 101 General Chemistry I 5
+CHEM 101 General Chemistry I

-CHEM 101 General Chemistry ICS 136 Introduction to Data Structures

-• 3

-CS 136 Introduction to Data Structures 3 3

-CS 136 Introduction to Data Structures 3 3

-CS 136 Introduction to Data Structures 3 4 3

-CS 136 Introduction to Data Structures 3 4 3 5
+CS 136 Introduction to Data Structures 3

+CS 114 Programming in C

+MATH 227 Statistics 4

+MATH 275 Ordinary Differential Equations 3

+PHYSICS 37 Physics for Engineers and Scientists I 5

+PHYSICS 38 Physics for Engineers and Scientists II 5

+PHYSICS 39 Physics for Engineers and Scientists III 5